ThomasBittner1/KangarooDocumentation/kangaroo/docs/gettingStarted.md

 - **BASELEGOFIGURE**
 - **THOMAS** (BlendShape driven Face Rig)

+!!! note
+    If you are rigging a bear, you may find that some types of bears are running on their front legs more like dogs (digigrades).
+If you find that your bear is like this, you can replace the front legs with dogs leg.
+But before doing that, get familiar with the [Puppet Tool](puppet/puppetGeneral.md) first.

 Let's go to the BASEHUMAN, and then in **Export -> NEW**, set the project and new asset name, and then click **Create**:

 <video autoplay muted loop controls width="826">